Artur Beterbiev vs. Dmitry Bivol

-Artur Beterbiev vs. Dmitry Bivol, billed as IV Crown Showdown, was a professional boxing match between unified WBC, IBF, and WBO, Artur Beterbiev and WBA (Super) and IBO light heavyweight champion, Dmitry Bivol.
+Artur Beterbiev vs. Dmitry Bivol, billed as IV Crown Showdown, was a professional boxing match between unified WBC, IBF, and WBO, Artur Beterbiev and WBA (Super) and IBO light heavyweight champion, Dmitry Bivol, for the undisputed light heavyweight championship.
 The fight took place on 12 October 2024 at the Kingdom Arena, Riyadh, Saudi Arabia as part of Riyadh Season.

 Background

 Beterbiev was expected to face Bivol for the undisputed title on 1 June 2024.
 Beterbiev was forced to withdraw from the fight on 3 May, after suffering a ruptured meniscus in training.
 Malik Zinad was selected to fill in for Beterbiev against Bivol on 1 June, with Beterbiev and Bivol intending to meet should Bivol beat Zinad.

 Following Bivol's routine title defence on 1 June against Zinad, Turki Alalshikh announced the undisputed fight would take place on 12 October at the Kingdom Arena in Riyadh.
 Alalshikh told Bivol, "You are one of the best fighters ever and you deserve this.
 We offer for you four or five fights -- big fights.
 We want to see you against [David] Benavidez, we want to see you against [Jai] Opetaia, against the tough [opponents]."
 Top Rank's Bob Arum described the fight as 'a battle between legends'.
 The card was available on PPV platforms worldwide, via DAZN, however a deal was agreed for the main event to also be broadcast in the USA on ESPN+.
 Arum was overjoyed with this decision as it meant there was another available platform the US fans could access the fight.
 Bivol praised Beterbiev ahead of the fight.
 He said, “He’s a great fighter.
 He’s a great puncher.
 Also, he has a good technique.
 I watch his fights, of course.
 Not too much but I watched his last fights."
 He said the fight was never personal.
 Only his final stop to his career goal.
 Thomas Taylor was confirmed as the referee for the fight.
 Taylor had never previously officiated a fight involving Beterbiev or Bivol.
 Despite stopping all his previous opponents, Beterbiev stated he always prepares for 12 rounds and this fight was no different.
 Bivol weighed 174.12 pounds and Beterbiev came in just under the limit at 174.9 pounds.

-Beterbiev was the reigning TBRB champion with Bivol ranked as the No. 1 contender.
+Beterbiev was the reigning TBRB champion, with Bivol ranked as the No. 1 contender.